Bilbottom/billiam-database/README.md

 >
 > There are two important notes about the current Metabase configuration:
 >
-> - Since [DuckDB](https://duckdb.org/) only supports one connection at a time, you can't use Metabase and dbt at the same time.
+> - Since [DuckDB](https://duckdb.org/) only supports one connection at a time, you can't use Metabase and run the pipelines at the same time.
 > - The Metabase data is stored locally in the `dockerfiles/metaduck-data` directory so that it persists between container restarts.